ItsJustAGitHubMichealWhosGonnaSeeIt5Ppl/HaloPSA-API/README.md

 0. Make sure that "Active" is ticked and click save (Not: this shouldn't be needed, but I have lost my progress too many times to risk it)
 0. Note your Client ID and Secret, you will need these later!
 0. Click on the integration/Application you just created and go to Permissions.
 0. Set permissions to either All or, if you know what you'll be using, enable just those permissions.
-(I recommend testing with All and then disabling permissions selectively, that way you know your connection is working before you start troubleshooting)
+(I recommend testing with `all:standard` and then disabling permissions selectively, that way you know your connection is working before you start troubleshooting)
 0. Click Save and move on to setting up your .env file.
 ## Setting up your .env file
 1. Create a .env file with the following lines
 ```
 HALO_CLIENT_ID = [Your Client ID]
 HALO_SECRET = [Your Secret]
-HALO_API_URL = https://[Your Halo Instance].halopsa.com/api
-HALO_AUTH_URL = https://[Your Halo Instance].halopsa.com/auth/token
+HALO_TENANT = [Your Halo Instance/tenant]  Eg: https://[THIS PART OF THE URL].halopsa.com
 ```
 Now you're ready to go!